Music of the Democratic Republic of the Congo: Idiophones

 Chisonji lamellophone crafted by an unknown artist of the Chokwe people, late 19th century.
 Made of wood and iron, this intricately decorated instrument is housed at the Musical Instrument Museum in Phoenix and was featured in the exhibition Frapper le fer: L'art des forgerons africains at the Musée du Quai Branly – Jacques Chirac in Paris, France.

-One of the most prominent Congolese idiophones is the sanza, a lamellophone often referred to by outsiders as the "thumb piano".
-The instrument consists of a rectangular wooden box, usually hollowed, onto which metallic or vegetal lamellae of varying lengths are affixed.
+One of the most prominent Congolese idiophones is the sanza, a lamellophone that is often referred to by outsiders as the "thumb piano" and consists of a rectangular wooden box, usually hollowed, onto which metallic or vegetal lamellae of varying lengths are affixed.
 The number of lamellae can range from six to twenty, with ten being most common, as among the Pende.
 Widespread throughout sub-Saharan Africa, the sanza has no direct counterpart in the Western instrumental tradition.
 Its influence extended beyond the African continent through the transatlantic slave trade, leading to variations such as the marímbula in Cuba, manuba in Haiti, and the rumba box or "thumb piano" in Jamaica.
 Archaeological evidence places its origins at least 3,000 years ago in what is now Cameroon.
 Congolese musicologist Michel Ngongo has posited a historical and musical connection between the sanza and the development of the solo guitar in Congolese popular music, a phenomenon unique in Africa, where one guitarist often assumes an exclusive melodic role.
 Among Congolese ethnic groups, the sanza is known by a variety of vernacular names, including tshisanji tsha nzadi (Tshiluba), sambi or ndara (Kikongo), likembe (Lingala), kisanji (Teke), and esanzo (Nkundo).

 Other idiophones include a range of shaken instruments, most notably the rattle, which is considered a prototype form of the maracas and is used widely in traditional music, including by atalaku performers in popular dance music.
 These rattles often lack handles and come in diverse forms, gourd, woven, spherical, or metallic.
 The gourd rattle, for instance, is known as mukwanga or nkwanga in Kikongo.
 Other names for rattles across Congolese languages include pedo (Swahili), disaka (Tshilubà), kinsakala, nsakala, nsansi (Kikongo), kisakasaka (Lingala), sheker (in music), tshotsha (Tshokwe), wanga (Ngbaka), yatsh (Kuba), and zeze (Ngbandi).
 Bells are another form of idiophone, commonly used as rhythmic accents and worn by tam-tam drummers.
 In Kikongo, the bell is referred to as kiozi, nkembi a moko ("hand rattle"), or nsansi.
 In Cuba, a similar small bell used in Afro-Caribbean music is also known as nkembi.

 Friction idiophones are also present in Congolese music, notably the scraper, which may have originated in the DRC.
 The instrument, similar to the Latin American güiro, is played by scraping a stick or other object along a ridged surface.
 Among Congolese peoples, this instrument bears different names, including mvunku (Tshiluba), munkwaka (Kikongo), dikwakasa (Luba of Katanga), and mukwasa (Mai-Ndombe).
 Through the Atlantic slave trade, the scraper traveled to the Americas, where it evolved into forms now commonly found throughout Latin American music traditions.